 Flank cut inside and parry

 The bandoleer cut is named this way by the soldiers because it describes the same line as the leather belt which retains the pouch.
 It is formed by being in tierce guard, finely disengaging, following the opponent’s blade and land the cut from the left shoulder to the right hip.
-Reverse bandoleer cuts are formed by making a circle with the blade of your saber starting from the top, lunging with speed and cutting bottom up, from the right hip to the left shoulder, or from the left hip to the right shoulder.
+Reverse bandoleer cuts are formed by making a circle with the blade of your sabre starting from the top lunging with speed and cutting bottom-up from the right hip to the left shoulder, or from the left hip to the right shoulder.
 These three cuts must be launched with much vivacity and finesse; otherwise, they are dangerous as stop cuts can be used if they are large or slow.

 Thigh cuts are only good for a riposte, or as a feint; they are formed by following along the opponent’s sabre and cutting his thigh from top to bottom, as the wound must be deep to put the enemy out of combat.

 Outside thigh cut and parry